abhibp1993/ggsolver/examples/mdp_pref/automatica2025/EXPERIMENT.md

 9. ✅ Define gym environment for bee-robot environment.
 10. ✅ Run synthesized policy to visualize behavior.

+### TODO: Refactoring
+* Move `StochasticOrderType, ProductGame, PrefGraphGame, Solver` classes to `ggsolver` package.
+* Move `stochastic_weak_order, stochastic_weak_star_order, stochastic_strong_order` to `ggsolver` package.
+* Move `spot_eval` and PrefAutomaton patch to `ggsolver` package.

+### TODO: Experiment - Scalability
+This experiment should show
+1. How to synthesize a single strategy in this domain.
+2. The outcome of the chosen strategy.
+3. The time taken to solve MDPs for various size parameters.

+Like Meilun's paper, let's consider synthesizing with three preference goals.
+The timings should be reported for all three stochastic orders.

+* Implement Robot `Navigation` example (adopt from RDDLSim - Meilun Li's paper).
+* Implement Robot `Reconnaissance` example (adopt from RDDLSim - Meilun Li's paper).
+* Implement Robot `Crossing Traffic` example (adopt from RDDLSim - Meilun Li's paper).

+Also remark that under a fixed weight, the problem reduces to complete preference.
+Hence, Meilun's solvers will also work.
+However, due to the stochastic ordering idea, the solution is guaranteed to be Pareto-optimal.

+### TODO: Experiment - Ordering comparison
+This experiment should show how outcome probabilities vary when equal weights are assigned to each ordering class.

+* Use `Navigation/CrossTraffic/Reconnaissance` example.
+* Run three orders with equal weights.
+* Plot bar-chart showing probability of satisfying each objective under three orders.

+### TODO: Experiment - Effect of stochasticity
+* Plot the same for increased stochasticity case (see current paper/effect of stochasticity).

+### TODO: Experiment - Effect of weights
+* Pareto plot from current paper.

 > **MDP Solver Interfaces [FAILURE].**
 >